 At the end of the 19th century, it was of course H. P. Blavatsky, who was helped and assisted the most effectively in the work by her friend and associate William Quan Judge.
 Together, along with several others, they founded the modern Theosophical Movement on 17th November 1875.
 That date of 17th November, stated by HPB in “The Secret Doctrine” to be of great esoteric significance, was interestingly also the date chosen (in 1950) for the present Dalai Lama’s enthronement as full leader of Tibet.

 The most recent centennial effort would have been at the end of the 20th century, during the 1975-2000 period.
-Many Theosophists remain somewhat uncertain as to what exactly happened during this period, in terms of the Masters’ public work, although some associates of the United Lodge of Theosophists believe that Raghavan Iyer was the representative from the Masters.
-This subject is explored in What Happened In The 1975-2000 Cycle?
-That article also discusses the interesting idea (originally found in Theosophical magazines edited by B. P. Wadia of the United Lodge of Theosophists) that Tsong-Kha-Pa only instituted seven “centenary impulsions” – with 1975-2000 marking the seventh and culmination – rather than an unending chain of them.
+Many Theosophists remain somewhat – or even very – uncertain as to what exactly happened during this period, in terms of the Masters’ public work.
+Both B. P. Wadia and Raghavan Iyer presented the interesting idea that Tsong-Kha-Pa only instituted seven “centenary impulsions” – with 1975-2000 marking the seventh and culmination – rather than an unending chain of them.

 Perhaps part of the answer and explanation to all of these things can be found in these words written by HPB, which were not published until after she had passed away, although they do appear in an abbreviated form in her article “Tibetan Teachings”: